maryi/CSCW-Project/Project report/ReportDocument.md

  * Fare
  * Hard

 *Service type*: describes the business model of the tool developers.
-Based on researchers experience we listed as possible values:
+Based on the researchers experience we listed possible values as:

  * Free online open access
  * Free online account